 Before you embark on the selling process, your house must go through a probate.
 Most countries allow for a summary probate – which is just a simple process that takes a very short time and involves less legal processes.
-Once your house passes the probate process in Twin Cities, you can then put it on the market.
+Once your house passes the probate process in Minnesota, you can then put it on the market.

 Agreeing to sell

-If you are ready to sell your house in Twin Cities, you can inform the executor to petition the court in order to get the “go ahead” sign and proceed with the sale from the there.
+If you are ready to sell your house in Minnesota, you can inform the executor to petition the court in order to get the “go ahead” sign and proceed with the sale from the there.
 Problems always arise when siblings who share the inheritance have different views – for instance others may want to sell the house while others may not be for the idea.
 If and when this happens to be the case, it is important to “disagree to agree”.
 It is also important to involve your estate lawyer in this stage.

 Preparing to sell

 A house that belonged to an elderly person may require repairs and a bit of updating before you can put it on sale.
 You will need to get rid of everything!
 You can choose to hire an inspector to note down potential issues and recommend possible repairs.
-Although you can sell a home in Twin Cities “as is” you may be forced to accept a lower price, especially if your house requires extensive repairs or cleaning.
+Although you can sell a home in Minnesota “as is” you may be forced to accept a lower price, especially if your house requires extensive repairs or cleaning.

 Here at Matt Buys Houses MN however, we will always give you a fair deal and help you get as much value from your inherited house as possible.
 We often times buy local houses in Minnesota, repair and fix them up and either rent them out or sell them to someone else looking for a great deal.